Crown Jewels of the United Kingdom: Tudors and early Stuarts

 The traditions established in the medieval period continued later.
 By the mid 15th century, a crown was formally worn on six religious feasts every year: Christmas, Epiphany, Easter, Whitsun, All Saints' Day, and one or both feasts of St Edward.
 A crown was displayed and worn at the annual State Opening of Parliament.
 Also around this time, three swords – symbols of kingship since ancient times – were being used in the coronation ceremony to represent the king's powers in the administration of justice: the Sword of Spiritual Justice, the Sword of Temporal Justice, and the blunt Sword of Mercy.

 An emerging item of regalia was the orb, described in Tudor inventories as a gold ball with a cross, which underlined the monarch's sovereignty.
 Orbs had been pictorial emblems of royal authority in England since the early Middle Ages, but a real orb was probably not used at any English coronation until Henry VIII (r.
 1509–1547).
 State regalia increasingly passed from one monarch to the next.
-The best example of this was the imperial state Tudor Crown, which was probably created at the beginning of the Tudor dynasty.
-It first appears in a royal inventory during Henry VIII's reign and was one of three used to crown each of his next three successors, the others being St Edward's Crown and a personal crown.
+The best example of this was the Tudor Crown, probably created at the beginning of the Tudor dynasty.
+It first appears in a royal inventory during Henry VIII's reign and was one of three used at the coronation of each of his next three successors, the other two being St Edward's Crown and a "rich crown" made specially for the new monarch.
 After the English Reformation, when England broke away from the authority of the Roman Catholic Church, the Church of England denounced the veneration of medieval relics and downplayed the history of St Edward's regalia.